Team Approach Provides Advanced Care for Esophageal Cancer

 Our team of esophageal cancer specialists and surgeons will work with you to determine the best course of treatment based on your stage of cancer, size of the tumor and general health to help alleviate symptoms and treat the underlying condition.
 We may recommend one or a combination of the following treatments:

 - Esophagectomy: An esophagectomy is an esophageal cancer surgery in which a portion of the esophagus is removed.
-A surgeon will connect the remaining healthy portion of the esophagus to the stomach so that you can swallow through a plastic tube or part of the intestine.
+A surgeon will connect the remaining healthy portion of the esophagus to the stomach, within the chest, so that you can swallow again.
+The thoracic surgery team at UH is highly specialized and experienced in performing esophagectomies, earning the highest score for patient outcomes from the Society of Thoracic Surgeons.

 - Targeted radiation therapy: Targeted radiation treatment for esophageal cancer uses high-energy x-rays or other types of radiation to kill cancer cells or prevent them from growing.